Martyr Muhammad Baqir al-Sadr’s

 Ali Quli Qara’i

-OUR PHILOSOPHY: By Muhammad Baqir As-Sadr.
+By Muhammad Baqir As-Sadr.
 Translated from the Arabic with an introduction and notes by Shams C. Inati.
 Foreword by Sayyed Hossein Nasr.
 The Muhammadi Trust in association with KPI: London and New York, 1987.
 Pp. xvii + 295, ISBN 0-7103 0179-0.
 Distributed by Routledge & Kegan Paul, Associated Book Publishers (UK) Ltd., 11 New Fetter Lane, London EC4P 9 EE.

 The present book was intended as first of a series that remained incomplete due to al-Sadr’s martyrdom, which deprived the Islamic world of one of its most original and able thinkers.
 This work, with al-‘Usus al-mantiqiyyah li al-‘istiqra’ (The Logical Foundations of Induction), makes up the author’s main contribution to contemporary Muslim philosophic thought.